George Washington (film): Reception

-The film has an 84% approval rating on Rotten Tomatoes based on 61 reviews, with an average rating of 7.39/10.
+The film has an 84% approval rating on Rotten Tomatoes based on 63 reviews, with an average rating of 7.4/10.
 The website's critical consensus reads, "Languid and melancholy, George Washington is a carefully observed rumination on adolescence and rural life."
+On Metacritic, the film has a weighted average score of 82 out of 100, based on 19 critics, indicating “universal acclaim.”
 Roger Ebert of the Chicago Sun-Times selected it as one of the ten best films of 2000, as did Time and New York Times critic Elvis Mitchell.

 In Roger Ebert's four star review, he called the cinematography by Tim Orr the best of the year, also writing "it is not about plot, but about memory and regret.
 It remembers a summer that was not a happy summer, but there will never again be a summer so intensely felt, so alive, so valuable."
 Jonathan Rosenbaum of the Chicago Reader gave the film a favorable review, writing "You have to bring a lot of yourself to this film if you want it to give something back, but the rewards are considerable."
 Mick LaSalle of the San Francisco Chronicle called it "a director's baby from the opening frames" and "not like any other movie.
 That, in itself, makes it something to see.
 Writer-director David Gordon Green, in his feature debut, has created a visually and emotionally consistent universe."
 Rolling Stone's Peter Travers called David Gordon Green "a writer and director of rare grace and feeling", whose directorial debut is of "startling originality that will haunt you for a good, long time."

-Joe Leydon of Variety was one of ten critics (out of 56) to give the film a negative review, calling it an "undistinguished and uninvolving attempt to offer a rural spin on Kids.
+Joe Leydon of Variety was one of ten critics (out of 56) to give the film a negative review, calling it an "undistinguished and uninvolving attempt to offer a rural spin on Kids".